-Nearly all of our technology revolves around the phone – including photography!
-Whether you transfer a photograph to your smartphone or take a shot with the phone camera itself, you may come across instances where you want to change the background.
+Whether you transfer a photograph to your smartphone or take a shot with the phone camera itself, you may come across instances where the background looks a little distracting or bland.
+For instance, your subject might be framed by a boring wall, unsightly street signs, or even photobombers!
 Lucky for you, there are plenty of apps to change the background of a photo on the Android and iOS marketplaces.

 Here is our list of the best background changer apps so you can swap that boring wall or distracting street scene for a beautiful forest!

 1. Automatic Background Changer

-This free app is quite competitive towards the paid options out there, offering many different tools.
+This free app is quite competitive with the paid options out there and offers many different tools.

 A fantastic free option, Automatic Background Changer is a good app to download on the fly!
-As the name implies, this app has an option to have the program itself automatically paste your subject on a transparent background or you can do so yourself manually by using the pointer tool to make a selection around your subject.
+As the name implies, this app has an option to automatically paste your subject on a transparent background; alternatively, you can do so yourself manually by using the pointer tool to make a selection around your subject.

-The limitation comes, funny enough, in its AI tools.
-The app (at this time) can only recognize human, canine, or feline subjects – and nothing else effectively.
-But, with the ability to select the subject manually and ‘erase out’ the background, this isn’t the biggest deal-breaker in the world.
-In addition to the above limitation, the app can be quite slow to process images – however, it does retain the original file size and quality upon export.
+The biggest limitation comes from the AI-based processing tools.
+The app (at this time) can only recognize human, canine, and feline subjects effectively.
+But thanks to its option to select the subject manually and erase the background, this isn’t a major deal-breaker.
+The app can also be quite slow to process images, though it does retain the original file size and quality upon export.

 2. Simple Background Changer

 Like the name implies, Simple Background Changer has just one goal in mind: swapping your background.

-I have a bit of a fondness for apps that are titled straight to the point – this directness indicates that the app was designed with one purpose in mind!
+I have a bit of a fondness for apps that are titled very clearly; in my experience, this directness indicates that the app was designed with one purpose in mind!
 It’s nice to see an application fully realize and master its one goal.